 The failure of power or other utility service is excluded from most every homeowners policy.
 If the loss was just due to loss of power, your insurance will most likely not respond.
 However, if the loss of food was a result of a covered loss, such as lighting, fire, or wind, there could be coverage.
 Please note, the hurricane deductible would still apply to this type of loss.

 Everyone that lives in Florida lives in a flood zone.
-Even though your mortgage doesn’t require Flood coverage, does not mean you don’t live in a flood zone it means you don’t live in a “special flood hazard area.”
-And although your mortgage company doesn’t require it, doesn’t mean it’s not smart to have coverage.
-As we all saw from Hurricane Harvey and Irma, areas in these “non-special flood hazard areas” are susceptible to flood damage.
+Even though your mortgage doesn’t require Flood coverage, does not mean you don’t live in a flood zone!
+It means you don’t live in a “special flood hazard area.”
+Although your mortgage company doesn’t require it, doesn’t mean it’s not smart to have flood coverage.
+As we all saw from Hurricane Irma and Harvey, areas in these “non-special flood hazard areas” are susceptible to flood damage.

 Just because you live outside of a special flood hazard area, does not mean your homeowners policy will respond.
 Most every homeowner’s policy excludes loss for water damage from flood, surface water, waves, tides, tidal water, storm surge, overflow of any body or water, or spray from any of these.